RyanGouldsmith/CashGraph/README.md

 #### Getting up and running

+MongoDB will be needed to interact with the application.
+You will need to create two collections `spending` and `user`.

-Go into the server directory and run `npm run install` followed by a `npm run start`.
+Go into the server directory and run `npm run install` followed by a `HOSTNAME=<DBHOSTNAME> PORT=<DBPORT> DB=<DBNAME> npm run start`.
 This will run a `nodemon` so any changes will be automatically detected.

 ---